 Real estate agents have a valuable source of potential deals for the real estate investor – the Multiple Listing Service.
 Unfortunately, real estate agents have a monopoly on this information in many parts of the country, so they may be a necessary part of an investor’s game plan.

-Offer a Reasonable Earnest Money
+Offer a Reasonable Amount of Earnest Money

 You cannot present an offer with a $50 earnest money and expect an agent to take you seriously.
 You can expect to pay at least $500 as earnest money to get their attention.
 If you are presenting a solid cash offer, you should put up more money.
 If you are concerned with losing your earnest money, consider using a promissory note.

-Offer a Short Closing Date
+Offer a Shorter Closing Date

 Another way to get an agent to take you seriously is to offer a fast closing.
 Nothing makes an agent salivate more than the thought of a commission check in ten days.
-If the agent has another offer presented to him, he will usually advise his client to take the offer with a larger earnest money and faster close than an offer which is higher in price.
+If the agent has another offer presented to him, he will usually advise his client to take the offer with larger earnest money and faster close than an offer which is higher in price.

-Insist on Presenting Creative Offers in Person
+Insist on Presenting Your Creative Offers in Person

 If you present a creative offer to an agent, it will not be represented to the owner in the same enthusiastic fashion.
 As stated above, agents do not like creative offers – they like conventional offers from solid buyers.
 If you want the owner to hear all of the great benefits of your offer, insist on presenting the offer in person.